 Also, I gave up on unwrapping a book a day because it just became more stressful than it was worth for me, and I like having all the books out all month long so we can read them over and over again, plus I don’t have to wrap 24 books at the end of November.

-Anyway, here are eight new (to me) titles to check out and if you want a full set of 24, you can grab other very excellent titles from the previous lists.
-There’s more than enough to choose from, plus I’ll be sharing more Christmas books over on Instagram throughout the month.
+Anyway, here are eight new (to me) Christmas books for kids to check out and if you want a full set of 24, you can grab other very excellent titles from the previous lists.
+There’s more than enough to choose from, plus I’ll be sharing more Christmas books for kids over on Instagram throughout the month.

 Happy holiday reading!